 What Matt did in his deconstruction was to be honest.
 He let go of the dogmas that propped up his faith as he conceived it as a teenager, and his belief system crumbled.
 It didn’t crumble because he “lost his faith” or because of sin, but because it just didn’t make sense anymore.
 It didn’t hold together when he stripped away the artificial structures he constructed to hold it up.

 For him, it was a perspective thing.
 He was approaching Scripture completely from the wrong direction.
 As he says, “I thought it was all about me!”
-When he approached Scripture without the preconceptions and the old filters removed, he realized that Scripture is about God and God’s purposes (not us).
+When he approached Scripture without the preconceptions and with the old filters removed, he realized that Scripture is about God and God’s purposes (not us).

 It all began to make sense for him once he cleared away the old ways of thinking.
 When he let Scripture speak for itself, he began to see how the pieces all fit together on the foundation of Scripture, itself, without the props he previously used to support it.